Staying with us in hospital

 - helps us accommodate new patients who need to be admitted

-To help our patients, their families, carers and/or friends understand what they should expect from us regarding discharge and questions to ask during a hospital stay we have produced a new patient guide to discharge information leaflet.
-This includes a helpful discharge checklist (see below) to help you get home smoothly.
+To help our patients, their families, carers and/or friends understand what they should expect from us regarding discharge and questions to ask during a hospital stay we have produced a new patient guide to discharge information leaflet and a hospital discharge handbook.
+These include a helpful discharge checklist (see below) to help you get home smoothly.

 The Discharge Lounge - making life better for patients